plzin/plzin.github.io/posts/non-standard-analysis.md

 Again, we want to define an equivalence relation that treats them like the same object.
 Two sequences are considered equal, if the (element-wise) difference of them converges to 0, i.e. the elements get arbitrarily close to 0.

-The real numbers are then just defined as the cauchy sequences of rational numbers with the equality we just defined.
+The real numbers are then just defined as the Cauchy sequences of rational numbers with the equality we just defined.
-Just how complex numbers "are" pairs of real numbers, real numbers "are" cauchy sequences of rational numbers.
+Just how complex numbers "are" pairs of real numbers, real numbers "are" Cauchy sequences of rational numbers.
 (Technically they are defined as equivalence classes of the equality).

 Ok cool, we now have real numbers.
-Is $0.\overline{9}=1$.
+Is $0.\overline{9}=1$?
 Well, what do you mean by $0.\overline{9}$ and $1$, we only know sequences of rational numbers.
-What you can do is define the decimal representation to mean a cauchy sequence (basically create a function from decimal representation to cauchy sequences of rational numbers).
+What you can do, is define the decimal representation to refer to a Cauchy sequence (basically create a function that maps from decimal representations to Cauchy sequences of rational numbers).

 I will illustrate the natural way to do this using an example.